shivam887423/Retail-Sales-Prediction/README.md

 We will focus our Data Science project on the delivery of a robust statistical model, which is able to accurately predict a 6-week sales performance of Rossmann’s drugstores based on historical data By running through the data science process we will be able to answer the following research questions:

 To what extend is sales performance influenced by factors like: promotions, competition, school and state holidays, seasonality, and locality.
 What is an appropriate model to predict sales?

+# Approach
+Our approach follows the generic Data Science process.
+As we just did in the parts above, the process starts with asking an interesting question.
+With the case of Rossmann we have identified a case, which is interesting for us because the underlying issue of sales prediction is relevant for all kinds of businesses, too.
+The second step is to get the data.
+Then, we will explore our data, which is the usual step to take after obtaining data.
+We will show plots to illustrate properties, trends, anomalies and patterns of the data.
+After ploting the first results, we will apply different statistical models and compare them to choose the most performing one.
+Finally, we will answer our initial questions and discuss future research directions.